nikukatansa/crossroad-live/site/content/_index.md

     reflect and remember on Remembrance Sunday.
 blessing:
   heading: Benediction
-  text: Do not be anxious about anything, but in every situation, by prayer and
+  text: Now may the God of peace, who through the blood of the eternal covenant
-    petition, with thanksgiving, present your requests to God.
-And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.
+    brought back from the dead our Lord Jesus, that great Shepherd of the sheep, equip you with everything good for doing His will, and may He work in us what is pleasing to Him, through Jesus Christ, to whom be glory for ever and ever.
+Amen.
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 15th November 2020
+subtitle: Sunday worship - 22nd November 2020
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!